ImageMagick/Usage-Markdown/quantize/index.md

 ### Threshold Images {#threshold_images}

-The simplest method of converting an image into black and white bitmap (to color) image is to use "`-threshold`".
+The simplest method of converting an image into black and white is to use "`-threshold`".
 This is actually a simple mathematical operator that just provides a cut-off value.
-Anything equal to or below that value becomes black, while anything larger becomes white.
+Anything equal to, or below, that value becomes black, while anything larger becomes white.

 ~~~
 convert logo.png     -threshold   -1   threshold_0.gif